Lakhdarx/todo/README.md

 # Todo App

-A powerful, intention-driven todo app designed to help you attract your goals and manifest abundance through aligned action.
-This one is built around the idea that what you write, you act on — and what you act on, you become.
+What you write, you act on, and what you act on, you become.

 ## Features
 - Create, edit, and delete todos